whois-api-llc/php-simple-geoip/README.md

 ```
 More examples you can see in the "examples" directory.

-Here's the sort of data you might get back when performing a geoip lookup
+Here's the sort of data you might get back when performing a ip geolocation lookup
 request:

 ```json